johannesulf/dsigma/docs/applications/des_y3.rst

 The total galaxy-galaxy lensing signal can be obtained with the following code.
 It first filters out all BOSS galaxies for which we couldn't find any source galaxy nearby.
 Then we divide it into jackknife samples that we will later use to estimate uncertainties.
 Finally, we stack the lensing signal in 4 different BOSS redshift bins and save the data.

-We choose to include all the necessary corrections factors.
-In addition to the matrix shear response correction (METACALIBRATION), we perform a random subtraction which is highly recommended but not strictly necessary.
+We choose to include all the necessary correction factors.
+In addition to the matrix shear response correction (METACALIBRATION), we perform a random subtraction, which is highly recommended but not strictly necessary.
 Note that we don't apply a boost correction since this might be biased for DES given our boost estimator.

 .. code-block:: python